The negative and positive values of cultural anthropology

 context is necessary because -- wittingly or unwittingly -- the missionary is an agent of

 culture change.
-Anthropological understanding is necessary for the spiritual guidance and social
+Anthropological understanding is necessary for the missionary's spiritual guidance

-action of the missionary.
-Luzbetak attacks the idea that anthropology is merely a side branch of
+and social action.
+Luzbetak attacked the idea that cultural anthropology is merely a side branch of

 missionary training.
-He insists that it is "an essential aspect of missionary
+He insisted that it is "an essential aspect of missionary

 formation."
-A missionary without a good knowledge of the cultural context, says Luzbetak,
+A missionary without a good knowledge of the cultural context, said Luzbetak,

 is a dangerous "expert."